hundeo:

 Origin & History

-The name Boerboel means "farmer dog" in Afrikaans.
-The dog was bred in South Africa for exactly this purpose: He is a house and farm dog that protects the family from strangers.
-Breed standards were not established until the 1980s.
-Before that, the Mastiffs were bred in an undirected way and used as working dogs.
+The name Boerboel means "farm dog" in Afrikaans.
+The dog was bred in South Africa for precisely this purpose: It is a house and farm dog that protects the family from strangers.
+The breed standards were only established in the 1980s.
+Prior to that, the Mastiff was bred without any specific purpose and used as a working dog.

 An ancestor of the Boerboel is the "Bullenbjiter".
-The Dutchman Van Riebeek brought one of these dogs to South Africa in 1652, and it interbred with the working dogs that had settled and spread there.
-The descendants of this dog were kept by settlers to protect their farms.
-Due to its versatility and affection, the dog was very popular.
-Besides the task of securing one's property, he guarded children and livestock and hunted small animals.
+The Dutchman Van Riebeek brought one of these dogs to South Africa in 1652, where it mixed with the common working dogs found there.
+The descendants of this dog were kept by the settlers to protect their farms.
+He was very popular because of his versatility and affection.
+As well as protecting their own property, they guarded children and livestock and hunted small animals.

-Later, the breed was crossed with mastiffs brought by British immigrants in the 1820s.
+The breed was later crossed with mastiffs brought by British immigrants in the 1820s.
 Various bulldog-like breeds mixed with the existing working dogs.
 These ancestors can still be seen in the Boerboel today.
-It is also similar in character to the well-known Mastiff breeds.
-A great influence had the crossbreeding of Bullmastiffs.
-These dogs were imported in 1938 as guard dogs.
+Its character is also similar to the well-known mastiff breeds.
+The crossbreeding of Bullmastiffs had a major influence.
+These dogs were introduced in 1938 as guard dogs.